-What was your first job?
-Washing dishes at my local country club and cashier at Greenwood Grocery – my family’s small business in Farley, Iowa.
-I only worked at Greenwood’s twice a week, and I wanted more spending money, so I became a dishwasher at the country club that was down the street from my family’s house.
+Megan’s first job was washing dishes at the local country club and being a cashier at Greenwood Grocery, her family’s small business in Farley, Iowa.
+She says she only worked at Greenwood’s twice a week and wanted more spending money, so she became a dishwasher at the country club down the street from her family’s house.

-My family owned Greenwood’s, I come from a line of butchers & grocery store owners.
-My great-grandfather (small town Iowa) owned the general store, where they had deed, seed, grocery, clothes, shoes, hardware, game, anything you can think of, and was the mayor, postmaster, mortician, and basically anything else you can think of!
+She came from a line of butchers and grocery store owners.
+Her great-grandfather owned the general store where they had seed, grocery, clothes, shoes, hardware, game, and so much more.
+He was also the mayor, postmaster, mortician, and anything else you can think of!

-Person who has impacted your life the most and why: My Mom, she is my biggest fan and has the patience of a saint.
-She has listened to me in my worst and best times.
-She was the small business owner who crossed family lines (from the general store-owner) and bought Greenwood’s Grocery from my Dad’s Father.
+The person that has impacted Megan’s life the most is her mom.
+She is her biggest fan and has the patience of a saint, says Megan.
+She has listened to her in her worst and best times.
+She was the small business owner who crossed family lines and bought Greenwood’s Grocery from Megan’s dad’s father.
 She also completely started her career over in her mid-forties, entering a new industry because she always wanted to.
-Now she is a successful businesswoman and the most hardworking person I know.
+Now Megan says that she is a successful businesswoman and the most hardworking person she knows.

 Her favorite restaurant in Arizona is Hillside spot.
 She says that when she moved to Arizona from Boston, and hardly knew anyone in the state, she stopped at Hillside Spot for a cold beer and to have interaction with people.
 They had a “new and delicious” beer on tap, and it just happened to be Shipyard Pumpkin Head from Sleep Dog Brewery which is coincidentally Megan’s favorite beer of all time and from New England.
 It made her feel warm and cozy like she can make this new place home.
 Hillside forever won her heart that day, and she continues to go to Hillside for inspiration, beer, and their delicious food.